 When at twenty-three I finally decided to become a pilot, I became a pilot.
 Borrowed some money and went to the airport.
 They took the money and put me in an airplane, step-by-step led me to a commercial pilot certificate.
 It was all as I had imagined, a pure passion, looking down on clouds, controlling a magic carpet ride.
-Soon I was flying passengers in a Cessna, then teaching, and after several years I was a pilot for a small airline.
+Soon I was flying traffic-watch in a Cessna, then teaching, and after several years I was a pilot for a small airline.

 Eventually I became an airline captain.
 But the thrill was gone.
-Lost amid regulations and boredom, life became one hundred nagging responsibilities.
+Lost amid regulations and boredom, life became a hundred nagging responsibilities.
 I was buzzed awake by the four o’clock wake-up call for the first flight out of Kalamazoo, Michigan, or Dubuque, Iowa.
 Cockpit conversation revolved around union work-rules, the stock market and would the hotel bar be open when we landed.
-The dream of flight had dimmed to become driving the bus.
+The dream of flight had dimmed to become driving a bus.

 My friends tried the normal things: new motorbikes, new homes, new wives.
 We then had to fly more just to pay the bills that had piled up in trying to cover our boredom with flight.
 In the continued search for new thrills I headed to a little airport in the country, where someone said you could do a first parachute jump for cheap.

 The pocked country road descended and bent hard right.
 Trees in full green plumage arched overhead, touching, forming a short tunnel of an entrance.
 I burst out into full sunlight, blinding me as I looked for the jumping school.
 It did not look promising: a decrepit trailer-home, a pick-up truck rusting its way back to being an iron deposit, and then the first sign that this really was an airport, an old empty corrugated hangar.
 I drove on.